8-OH-DPAT

-8-OH-DPAT is a serotonin 5-HT_{1A} receptor agonist of the 2-aminotetralin family which was developed in the 1980s and has been widely used to study the function of the 5-HT_{1A} receptor.
+8-OH-DPAT, also known as 8-hydroxy-2-(dipropylamino)tetralin, is a serotonin 5-HT_{1A} receptor agonist of the 2-aminotetralin family which was developed in the 1980s and has been widely used to study the function of the 5-HT_{1A} receptor.
 It was one of the first major 5-HT_{1A} receptor full agonists to have been discovered.

 Originally believed to be selective for the 5-HT_{1A} receptor, 8-OH-DPAT was later found to act as a serotonin 5-HT_{7} receptor agonist and serotonin reuptake inhibitor or releasing agent as well.

-In animal studies, 8-OH-DPAT has been shown to possess antidepressant, anxiolytic, serenic, anorectic, antiemetic, hypothermic, hypotensive, bradycardic, hyperventilative, and analgesic effects.
+In animal studies, 8-OH-DPAT has been shown to possess antidepressant, anxiolytic, prosocial, serenic (antiaggressive), prosexual, anorectic, antiemetic, hypothermic, hypotensive, bradycardic, hyperventilative, and analgesic effects.

+8-OH-DPAT dose-dependently increases oxytocin levels in rodents.
+It can also strongly increase oxytocin gene expression in monkeys.
+Continuous administration of the selective serotonin reuptake inhibitor (SSRI) fluoxetine or serotonin transporter (SERT) knockout can blunt the increased oxytocin levels with 8-OH-DPAT in rodents via desensitization of postsynaptic serotonin 5-HT_{1A} receptors.
+The increase in oxytocin levels with 8-OH-DPAT is mediated by activation of the G_{z} pathway of the serotonin 5-HT_{1A} receptor.
+The prosocial effects of 8-OH-DPAT in rodents can be blocked by oxytocin receptor antagonists tocinoic acid and L-368,899.
+In addition, the prosexual effects of 8-OH-DPAT in rodents can be moderately antagonized by the oxytocin receptor antagonist OXTR-A. Conversely, the oxytocin receptor antagonist L-368,899 had no effect on the antiaggressive effects of 8-OH-DPAT.